Bi1bo/ydk-mode/README.md

 Provides language support for Yu-Gi-Oh! deck files.
 These typically have a ".ydk" extension.
 They are used in YGOPro and other dueling simulators.

+## Installation

+To install, [configure Melpa](https://melpa.org/#/getting-started), then run the command `M-x package-install RET ydk-mode RET`.
+After that, ".ydk" files should open in YDK mode.

+## YDK Files

 YDK files consist of lists of newline-delimited integers.
 These integers correspond to the 8-digit "passcodes" unique to each card.
 (See http://yugioh.wikia.com/wiki/Passcode for details.)
 Each newline-delimited